Supply chain software for Virginia Beach firms living one bridge-tunnel away from the port

 Exactly what you get

 A supply chain system tuned to your lanes: container milestones flowing automatically, demurrage prevention instead of demurrage invoices, DFARS compliance evidence a prime's auditor can accept, and landed cost you can quote against.
 Delivery includes carrier and port integrations, exception workflow design, training, and integration maintenance.
-Buyers typically pair it with a warehouse management system at the receiving end, inventory management software for stock intelligence, and an ERP as the financial spine.
+Buyers typically pair it with a warehouse management system (WMS) at the receiving end, inventory management software for stock intelligence, and an ERP as the financial spine.

 How to choose a developer in Virginia Beach